prometheus-operator/prometheus-operator/README.md

 ## Removal

 To remove the operator and prometheus, first delete any third party resources you created.
-The operator will automatically shut down and remove Prometheus, AlertManager, and associated ConfigMaps.
+The operator will automatically shut down and remove prometheus and alertmanager pods, and associated configmaps.

 ```
 kubectl delete prometheus,servicemonitor,alertmanager --all